Aurora Hunt Aurora Hunt

 AH

 One of the most common questions from beginners is: "What Kp index is needed to see the northern lights?"
 The answer is that there is no universal number.
-A Kp of 2 might be enough to see a dazzling display overhead in Norway, while that same Kp of 2 will result in an absolutely blank, dark sky in Seattle.
+A Kp of 2 might be useful in parts of northern Norway, while that same Kp of 2 is normally not a viewing signal for Seattle.
 It all depends on your magnetic latitude.
 Let's unpack how to calculate your personal Kp threshold.

 How We Reviewed This Guide